lucasdu2/viewstamped-replication-erl/scratch/second-draft-viewchange-design.md

 de-duplication, but only up to a certain point, after which the protocol will automatically discard the messages (e.g. if they are from a previous view).
 As a result, I think we should *do de-duplication in the message-specific handlers.*
+- I think we should have a separate map for each type of message, storing all messages that get sent in a certain interval of time.
+The nice thing about VR is that there are pretty defined scopes of time, so we can clear each map (or each cache, if we want to call it that) once its contents are no longer needed.
+For example, all messages related to view changes can be discarded once a view change is completed, since the protocol will already (I think) reject future messages related to a past view change.

 ## Development plan
 - Write code and test in small increments.
 Once tests pass and you're reasonably